3-minute read

 A limited company is a type of business structure that has its own legal identity, separate from its owners (shareholders) and its managers (directors).
 This remains the case even if it’s run by just one person, acting as shareholder and director.

-Ultimately, you need to weigh up the difference between a sole trader and limited company, as the structure you choose could impact on everything from profits to paperwork.
-Don’t rush into any decision and speak to an accountant if you’re unsure, as their expertise is often invaluable when it comes to tax.
+Ultimately, you need to weigh up the difference between a sole trader and limited company, as the structure you choose could impact everything from your profits to paperwork.

 Elsewhere, investigate insurance – regardless of the structure you choose – as running any type of business will bring its own unique risks.
 Discover more on sole trader insurance and limited company insurance and find out a basic overview of what you'll need.

-Plus, broadly speaking, limited companies stand to be more tax efficient than sole traders, as rather than paying income tax they pay corporation tax on their profits.
+Plus, broadly speaking, limited companies stand to be more tax efficient than sole traders, as rather than paying income tax, they pay corporation tax on their profits.

-As things stand this offers a kinder tax rate than the higher rates of income tax, meaning forming a limited company can be more profitable.
-In addition to this, there’s a wider range of allowances and tax-deductible costs that a limited company can claim against its profits
+As things stand, this offers a kinder tax rate than the higher rates of income tax, meaning forming a limited company can be more profitable.
+In addition to this, there’s a wider range of allowances and tax-deductible costs that a limited company can claim against its profits.

 You’ll need to pay a fee to incorporate too – check out our guide to setting up a limited company to learn more.